spacelift-io/user-documentation/docs/integrations/external-integrations/backstage.md

 ## Important note on security and permissions

-The plugins operate using the permissions granted to the Spacelift API Key configured in Spacelift.
+The plugins operate using the permissions granted to the Spacelift Integration Key configured in Spacelift.
 They do not implement any additional user-level permission handling within Backstage.

 It is the responsibility of the Backstage instance administrator to ensure that appropriate Backstage permissions are configured to control access to the Spacelift plugin pages and features, thereby preventing unauthorized actions or information exposure.

-We recommend allowing the API key to have **Write** access to the top level Space that the Backstage users will be able to see, limiting access within Backstage to any users that lack the appropriated permissions to trigger runs on the associated subspaces.
+We recommend configuring the integration key to the top level Space that the Backstage users will be able to see, limiting access within Backstage to any users that lack the appropriated permissions to trigger runs on the associated subspaces.

 ## Integration Capabilities

 ### Stacks list

-The plugin will show a list of all the stacks visible based on the API key Space and Role.
+The plugin will show a list of all the stacks visible based on the integration key Space.
 It will display the status of the stacks and allow users to trigger a rerun when the stack allows it.

 ![](../../assets/screenshots/integrations/external/backstage-integration-plugin.png)